 Using Kenek Quick Grapher

 Kenek Quick Grapher is a Java Script tool that runs locally on your browser, either on your mobile device or on your laptop/PC.
-Due to the difficulties of sharing files on smartphones, particularly Apple/iOS devices, it is advisable to send the data from your smartphone to your laptop/PC and then follow these instructions.
+Due to the restrictions on sharing files on smartphones, it is simplest to send the data from your smartphone to your laptop/PC and then follow these instructions.

-Please see the detailed instructions to record and send information to Kenek Quick Grapher.
+Please see the detailed instructions to record and send data to Kenek Quick Grapher.

 Generating Overnight Data

-The Kenek Edge pulse oximeter can record measurements of SpO2 (blood oxygen saturation) and pulse rate.
-For more details read this article on how to record measures, change the period of recording, and to export data or this article for tips on extended or overnight recording .
+The Kenek Edge pulse oximeter records measurements of SpO2 (blood oxygen saturation) and pulse rate.
+For more details, read this article on how to record measures, change the period of recording, and to export data or this article for tips on extended or overnight recording .

 How To Graph Your Overnight CSV Data

-The Kenek Edge pulse oximeter records and exports comma separated values data files (CSV) that can be read by a human or imported easily.
+The Kenek Edge pulse oximeter records and exports comma separated values (CSV) data files.
+They can be read by a human or imported easily to a spreadsheet program.
 Here we provide step-by-step instructions on how to use the Kenek Quick Grapher.

-1. On the Kenek Edge app for iPhone, record and export some data on the Oximeter screen (see the section above)
+1. On the Kenek Edge app for iPhone, record and export data on the Oximeter screen (see the links above)

-- Mail the CSV file attached to the export to yourself
+- Mail the CSV file attached to the exported data to yourself

 2. On your PC or laptop, open your email client and save the file to your desktop